 Asset Protection Staff

 Lowe’s hires asset protection agents and managers who, among other things, are responsible for monitoring, investigating, and deterring criminal activities, as well as occasionally responding to violent altercations in stores.
-These employees monitor both customer and employee behavior in the store as well as on surveillance footage.
+These employees monitor both customer and employee behavior in the store and on surveillance footage.
 The main responsibility of asset protection employees is to minimize loss while ensuring a safe shopping and working environment.

 Asset protection staff, as well as select others trained in theft deterrence, are often authorized to apprehend shoplifters (in accordance with all federal, state, and local laws) if they directly witness the incident.
 If an authorized employee witnesses an incident and apprehends a shoplifter, they must provide a report of the incident to law enforcement.